Subscribe To This Site

 There may not seem to be enough time in the day to get enough sleep.
 After reflecting on time spent, time wasted, there is always room for improvement to become more efficient and aware of time management.

 Teen sleep deprivation is a serious cause of concern.
-Do not neglect the early warning signs and take action.
+Do not neglect the early warning signs and start talking to your teen about healthy sleep habits.

 Then